History of professional baseball in Milwaukee

-The following is a history of professional baseball in Milwaukee, Wisconsin, including its current team, the Brewers.
+The following is a history of professional baseball in Milwaukee, Wisconsin, including its current team, the Milwaukee Brewers of Major League Baseball.

 Overview and legacy

+Prior to the development of professional baseball, the Cream City Club of Milwaukee—commonly known as the Milwaukee Cream Citys—played in the 1860s and were quite successful.
 Milwaukee was an early prospect for professional baseball, with several brief experiments at the major league level but mostly in the minor leagues.

-The longest-lasting minor league club was the Milwaukee Brewers, who played in the American Association from 1902 through 1952.

 The nicknames of these teams were initially assigned by the media rather than the teams themselves.
 Some were known as the "Creams" or "Cream Citys" after the distinctive brick which gave Milwaukee its nickname, others were known as the "Brewers", in reference to one of the city's chief industries.

-This chart is a brief overview of the various Milwaukee professional baseball clubs:
+This list is a brief overview of the various Milwaukee professional baseball clubs: